hgducharme/SQL-Basics/README.md

 This book will cover the basics of SQL, and should help introduce beginners to SQL concepts.
 It is also a good documentation source when forgetting how the basic SQL syntax works.

+This book is open source, [visit the repository]() if you would like to contribute!

 <br>

 **Here is the example database that will be used throughout the book:**